 Thank you for joining us for another episode of the Guidance Recap Podcast.
 My name is Kylie Haskins, and I am today’s host.
-In this episode, I am excited to be talking with Dr. Jim Smith, who is the Acting Deputy Director of CDER’s Office of New Drug Policy.
-Dr. Smith will be sharing some thoughts with us on the newly published draft guidance titled, “Benefit-Risk Assessment for Human Drug and Biological Products.”
+In this episode, I am excited to be talking with Dr. Jim Smith, the Director of CDER’s Office of New Drug Policy.
+Dr. Smith will be sharing some thoughts with us on the newly published final guidance titled, “Benefit-Risk Assessment for Human Drug and Biological Products.”
 Welcome, Dr. Smith!
 Thank you for speaking with us today.

 Every benefit-risk assessment is unique, and FDA reviewers must consider what is known – as well as what is not yet known – about a medication’s benefits, its risks, and how the known risks would be managed by healthcare providers.
 There is no set formula because every situation is case-specific; that said, there are some fundamental factors that we always take into account.